israman30/Recipe-Fetch/README.md

 ```

 > [!NOTE]
-> The new SwiftData API, available in `iOS 17+`, can also be used for local storage.
-However, since the minimum supported version for the app is `iOS 16+`, Core Data was chosen instead.
+> The new [SwiftData]("https://developer.apple.com/documentation/swiftdata/") API, available in `iOS 17+`, can also be used for local storage.
+However, since the minimum supported version (Fetch) for the app is `iOS 16+`, Core Data was chosen instead.

 🔹 **Efficient Networking**: Load images only when needed to optimize bandwidth usage. `AsyncImage` is a powerful feature in SwiftUI that simplifies the process of asynchronously loading and displaying remote images in the App.
 [Apple documentation]("https://developer.apple.com/documentation/swiftui/asyncimage")